AmarasingheV/Hyprland_Display_control/README.md

-Here’s an updated version of the `README.md` with a comment added to the "Roadmap" section about implementing a full settings GUI in the future.
-I’ve kept everything else the same as the previous version.

----

 # Hyprland Monitor Manager

 A Python-based GUI tool for managing monitors in the Hyprland window manager.
 Built with Tkinter and themed with Catppuccin Mocha, this script provides an intuitive interface to configure monitor resolutions, positions, display modes, and wallpapers.

 ![Hyprland Monitor Manager]

 ![image](https://github.com/user-attachments/assets/f265d155-fab5-4c8a-9383-2d3677d7193f)